1972 Houston Astros season: MLB All-Star Game

-Center fielder César Cedeño and first baseman Lee May both gained to the MLB All-Star Game, hosted at Atlanta Stadium.
-Lee, voted as a starter, joined second baseman Joe Morgan in the 1966 Midsummer Classic as the second Houston Astro to be voted as a starter to an All-Star Game.
-However, Morgan missed the game due to injury, allowing Lee became the first Astro to participate in the starting lineup.
-Lee collected a single and an RBI in four trips to the plate.
+Center fielder César Cedeño and first baseman Lee May both earned selection to the MLB All-Star Game, hosted at Atlanta Stadium.
+Lee, voted a starter for the game, collected a single and an RBI in four trips to the plate.
+Cedeño substituted for Willie Mays in center field, and delivered a single in the bottom of the sixth.
+Next, Hank Aaron homered to deep left-center field, scoring Cedeño.
+In the bottom of the ninth, May hit a ground ball fielder's choice, scoring Billy Williams to pull the National League (NL) into a tie with the American League (AL), 3–3.
+During the bottom of the tenth, former Astro Joe Morgan laced a walk-off single to score Nate Colbert and give the NL a 4–3 triumph.

-Ironically, it was a batted line drive by May, then playing for the St. Louis Cardinals, that struck Morgan on the knee, fracturing it, on June 25, 1966.
-Morgan missed the next 40 games; three days later, it was announced that he was named starter at the All-Star Game, the first in Houston franchise history.
+Morgan had become the first Astro to be selected as a starter in the 1966 Midsummer Classic, and Lee the second.
+However, Morgan missed the game due to an injury, allowing Lee to became the first Astro to participate in the starting lineup.
+Curiously, it was a batted line drive by another Lee Maye on June 25, 1966—albeit with a slightly different spelling—Morgan's then-teammate, that struck him on the knee, fracturing it.
+Thus, Morgan missed the next 40 games; three days later, it was announced that he was named starter for the All-Star lineup, the first player in Houston franchise history.

-August
+César Cedeño's cycle

-Cedeño hit for the cycle on August 2 to become the first player in franchise history to accomplish this feat.
-He doubled in the first inning, connected for a home run in the third, and singled in the fifth.
+At the Astrodome on August 2, Cedeño hit for the cycle to become the first player in franchise history to accomplish that feat.
+He doubled in the first inning, connected for a home run off Gary Nolan in the third, and singled in the fifth.
 In the sixth inning, Cedeño grounded out.

-His final at bat and last opportunity for the game to make history arrived in the eighth inning, when Cedeño stroked a line drive to the right-center field gap for the triple.
-This effort led a 10–1 win over the Cincinnati Reds at The Astrodome.
-Cedeño later hit the next cycle for Houston almost exactly four years later on August 9, 1976.
+Cedeño's final at bat and opportunity to make history arrived in the eighth inning.
+He stroked a line drive to the right-center field gap for a triple.
+This effort gave Houston a 10–1 win over the Cincinnati Reds.
+Cedeño later hit for the cycle almost four years later on August 9, 1976.

+Extra-base hits fell frequently for Houston that day, with eight among 16 total safeties.
+Jimmy Wynn doubled twice, Roger Metzger also tripled, and Lee May added a home run.
+Meanwhile, Don Wilson (7–7) was masterful on the mound as he scattered six hits and three walks while whiffing six in a complete game effort.

+His sixth career contest of four hits or more, and fifth with four RBI—tying his then-career high—Cedeño's batting average jumped to .353.
+Meanwhile, the Astros trailed Cincinnati by just six games following the contest.